createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-08-18
+🗓️ 2025-08-19
-💬 "Gratitude is not only the greatest of virtues, but the parent of all the others." — Cicero
+💬 "The art of storytelling is reaching its end because the epic side of truth, wisdom, is dying out." — Walter Benjamin
 <!--END_SECTION:quote-->